We are happy to be able to see clients and hold consultations in-office, as we are open.

 If they do file an answer to the complaint, a hearing will be set assuming they have followed the proper procedures set forth in the complaint.
 After a hearing (which they will ultimately lose, as there are little or no defenses to a properly pleaded complaint) the court will issue a final judgment and order the person to leave your home.

-Should You Choose Ejectment or Unlawful Detainer Process?
+Should You Choose Ejectment or an Unlawful Detainer in Florida?

 The first step to regaining ownership of a property is to determine which procedure to use.